MaminM/issie/IndividualProjectREADMEs/README-aam522.md

 - **`implementWaveSelector`**: This function converts the hierarchical tree structure into a React element that can be displayed in the waveform selector.
 It uses checkboxes and clickable elements to allow users to hide/show nodes and select/deselect waveforms.

+- **Second tree implementation:** Worked substantially on a second implementation of a `WaveDisplayTree` constructor.
+It was first build and then optimised based on similarly abstracted functions to `shouldFlattenX`

 ---